 To create a project that resonates with the “universal,” one must address and acknowledge its powerful relationship to the “personal.”
 The inner landscape of the human mind is rich with material that could become our greatest muse.

 Photographic projects that address universal themes often lie embedded within our psyche.
 We discover and define who we are by the stories we tell about ourselves.

 In this workshop, you will learn to unwrap the potential of your unique experiences and distinguished histories to create works that are accessible and meaningful to a larger, diverse audience.

 Through thoughtful exercises, discussion, portfolio reviews, and critiques, this workshop will embolden your thought process— helping you to pre-visualize and execute compelling bodies of work.

 This workshop aims to leave each student with a timeline and roadmap.
-Alongside acquiring the tools you will need to shape your story and strategize for the next steps in your creative journey by hearing the perspectives of a Gallery Director and a Museum Curator.
+Alongside acquiring the tools you will need to shape your story and strategize for the next steps in your creative journey by hearing the perspectives of 2 guest lecturers.
 By examining the genesis, life cycle, and aftermath of a project, you will find the answers you have been seeking— but perhaps more importantly—you will learn how to ask the appropriate questions.